devzendo/transputer-macro-assembler/README.md

 Project started 19 April 2018.
 Successful eForth assembly verified 25 June 2018.

-In active development; unfinished; not yet at its first release (as of November 2018).
+In active development; unfinished; not yet at its first release (as of January 2019).

 Parser, macro expansion, code generation and output of binary file and listing are done.
 Optimally encodes direct instructions into pfix/nfix sequences - especially for forward references where location might not yet be known.